Open-TEE/Open-Tee.github.io/user_study.md

 ### User study: step 4
 Do not forget to return the two questionnares!

-### Epiogue
+### Epilogue
-After completing these above mentioned steps, your part has been successfully completed.
-We thank you for participating and taking the time.
-If during completing the user study or after finishing it, you developed any questions about the user study or OpenTEE, please do not hesitate to contact us.
-Extra feedback would also be welcome.
+After completing the steps mentioned above, your part has been successfully completed.
+We thank you for taking the time to participate in the user stury.
+If during the user study or after finishing it, you developed any questions about the user study or Open-TEE, please do not hesitate to contact us.
+Any additional feedback would also be welcome.